 While your chosen sunscreen brand probably does a fairly good job at protecting your skin from the harmful effects of the sun, it may well be toxic to the environment.
-Indeed, key public officers in Hawaii have spent the better part of 2017 debating and lobbying for a ban on certain sunscreen brands.
-The brands in question contain a UV filtering ingredient called oxybenzone.
+Indeed, key public officials in Hawaii have spent the better part of 2017 debating and lobbying for a ban on certain sunscreen brands.
+The brand in question contains a UV filtering ingredient called oxybenzone.

 Most of us are probably unaware that the residue left in the water from the sunscreen on our skin is contributing to the destruction of an already pressured ocean ecosystem.
 And it’s not just limited to bathing.

 A 2015 study found oxybenzone in marine sediments located near wastewater facilities.
 This suggests that our sunscreen kills coral reefs without a human ever setting foot – or flipper – near them.

 A CBS news broadcast in 2017 confirmed “researchers have found that oxybenzone, a UV filtering ingredient commonly found in lotions, harms the coral.
 Up to 14,000 tons of sunscreen wind up in coral reef areas of the ocean every year, and scientists say that contributes to the ecosystem’s damage.”

 The research was not new.
 Already back in 2007 a study conducted by researchers at the University of Plymouth and published in the journal Applied and Environmental Microbiology found that certain sunscreen products cause rapid and complete bleaching of hard corals even at very low concentrations.
 The study documented that sunscreen killed coral by triggering an ordinarily dormant virus in their symbiotic algae.